GuildedBots/commandexample/README.md

     ```javascript
     const botId = "";
-    const apitoken = "";  // do not put your discord token put your api tokene from your http://guildedbots.gg/discord/bot/yourbotid on the manage tab
+    const apitoken = "";  // do not put your discord token put your api token from your http://guildedbots.gg/discord/bot/yourbotid on the manage tab
     ```

 3. Define your commands in the `commands` array: